 Mr. Tan Tin Yeow currently assumes the roles of both the Chairman and MD.
-He was re-designated from Chairman and CEO to Chairman and MD with effect from 8 September 2016.
+He was re-designated from Chairman and Chief Executive Officer ("CEO") to Chairman and MD with effect from 8 September 2016.
 There is no change in Mr. Tan Tin Yeow's duties and responsibilities in the Group.
 The Group believes that a single leadership structure will facilitate the decision-making process in relation to business opportunities and operational matters.
 The Board is of the opinion that it is not necessary to separate the two (2) roles after taking into consideration the size and capabilities of the Board, and the size and operations of the Group.

 The Chairman and MD is the most senior executive in the Company and bears executive responsibility for the Company's business, as well as the responsibility for the workings of the Board.
 The Chairman and MD ensures that Board meetings are held when necessary and sets the Board meeting agenda in consultation with the Directors.
 The Chairman and MD reviews Board papers before they are presented to the Board and ensures that Board members are provided with complete, adequate and timely information.
 As a general rule, Board papers are sent to Directors in advance in order for Directors to be adequately prepared for the meeting.
 The Chairman and MD also ensures that the management staff who have prepared the papers, or who can provide additional insight into the matters to be discussed, are invited to present the papers or attend at the relevant time during the Board meetings.
 The Chairman and MD promotes active engagement and an open dialogue amongst the Directors as well as between the Board and Management.
 He also encourages constructive relations between Board and Management, and between the Executive and Independent Directors.
-At the Annual General Meeting ("AGM") and other shareholders' meetings, the Chairman and MD ensures constructive dialogue between shareholders, the Board and Management.
+At the Annual General Meeting ("AGM") and other shareholders' meetings, the Chairman and MD ensures constructive dialogue between Shareholders, the Board and Management.
 The Chairman and MD takes a leading role in the Company's drive to achieve and maintain a high standard of corporate governance with the full support of the Directors, Company Secretary and Management.

-In accordance with Guideline 3.3 of the Code and to promote a high standard of corporate governance, the Board has appointed Mr. Hong Pian Tee, an Independent Director, as Lead Independent Director.
-Mr. Hong Pian Tee is available to shareholders where they have concerns and in circumstances where contact through the normal channel of the Chairman and MD has failed to resolve their concerns or for which such contact is inappropriate.
+In accordance with Guideline 3.3 of the Code and to promote a high standard of corporate governance, the Board has appointed Mr. Hong Pian Tee as the Lead Independent Director.
+Mr. Hong Pian Tee is available to Shareholders where they have concerns and in circumstances where contact through the normal channel of the Chairman and MD or the Chief Financial Officer ("CFO") has failed to resolve their concerns or for which such contact is inappropriate.

-The Independent Directors, led by the Lead Independent Director, meet amongst themselves without the presence of the other Directors, where necessary, and the Lead Independent Director will provide feedback to the Chairman after such meetings.
+The Independent Directors, led by the Lead Independent Director, meet amongst themselves at least once annually without the presence of the other Directors, where necessary, especially to discuss matters such as the Group's financial performance, corporate governance initiatives, Board processes, succession planning as well as leadership development and the remuneration of the Executive Directors, and the Lead Independent Director will provide feedback to the Chairman after such meetings.